06.16.2021 (Wed.) ― 09.06.2021 (Mon.)

 JAPAN HOUSE Gallery, Level 2

 Over the last year, as the world has faced an unprecedented situation, people have been missing close contact with each other and have been yearning to reconnect with their families, friends and communities.
-In his site-specific installation at JAPAN HOUSE Los Angeles, Japanese artist Kengo Kito (b.1977) will use hula hoops to explore ideas of connection and re-connection.
+In his site-specific installation at JAPAN HOUSE Los Angeles, Japanese artist Kengo Kito (b.1977) uses hula hoops to explore ideas of connection and re-connection.
 By opening up the hoops and linking them to each other end-to-end, he creates one expansive, interconnected whole that fills the space with color, line and light.
-His first exhibition in the United States, the colorful structure will serve as a metaphor for the interconnectedness of all humanity, a theme that resonates deeply today.
-As Japan hosts the Tokyo 2020 Olympic and Paralympic Games, the installation will also align with one of its core concepts: Unity in Diversity.
+His first hula hoops exhibition in the United States, the colorful structure serves as a metaphor for the interconnectedness of all humanity, a theme that resonates deeply today.
+As Japan hosts the Tokyo 2020 Olympic and Paralympic Games, the installation also aligns with one of its core concepts: Unity in Diversity.

 Kengo Kito is one of Japan’s most innovative contemporary artists, repurposing everyday objects and connecting modern materials with ideas rooted in traditional Japanese philosophy, culture and art.
 Using hula hoops allows Kito to explore the close relationship between the circle, the line and space in his work.
 When a hula hoop is formed, “sen ga en ni naru” (a line becomes a circle), and when a hoop is reopened, “en ga sen ni naru” (the circle becomes a line).
 By connecting several hoops end-to-end, he creates long lines that in turn become new, larger circles that all intersect with each other – a colorful, uplifting metaphor for our interconnectedness.
 Also important in the interaction of these lines and circles with each other and the surrounding space of the gallery.
 Each plastic hoop contains space and frames space, and when they are all connected, they fill the gallery space.
 Yet, the room remains full of space, or empty, in a sense.